On the abelian structure of noncompetitive chemical reaction networks: Non competitive CRNs

-The authors of \cite{Vasic} introduced noncompetitive CRNs that can encode ReLU neural networks, see Figure \ref{FigureReLU}, with activation function $f$ given by the ReLU function $f(y)=\max\{0,y\}$.
-It has been observed that such linear rectifier neurons exhibit good learning performances and can reproduce naturally sparse data, see, e.g., \cite{bengio}.
-They also defined so-called RReLU nets that have rational weights with $w_i = \pm p_i/q_i$, $i=1,\cdots , d$, for integers $p_i$ and $q_i$.
-The input variables $x_i$ of the single layer neural network of Figure \ref{FigureReLU} are usually real numbers, while the configurations of CRNs are non-negative integer valued vectors.
+The authors of \cite{Vasic} introduced noncompetitive CRNs that can chemically implement RReLU neural networks, see Figure \ref{FigureReLU}, with activation function $f$ given by the ReLU function $f(y)=\max\{0,y\}$.
+Such NN structures are relevant in molecular networks, e.g. for signaling cascades, see \cite{Hellingwerf}.
+It has been observed that such linear rectifier neurons exhibit good learning performances and can reproduce naturally observed sparse data, see, e.g., \cite{bengio}.
+RReLU nets form a special class of ReLU NN that have rational weights with $w_i = \pm p_i/l_i$, $i=1,\cdots , d$, for integers $p_i$ and $l_i$.
 To allow the rewriting of NN in terms of noncompetitive CRNs, the authors of \cite{Vasic} adopt the so-called \emph{dual-rail representation} to encode positive and negative parts of neural net input variables, by introducing CRN species $X^+$ and $X^-$.
 When $X=x \in \mathbb{Z}$, $x= x^+-x^-$ is the difference of two states of the related CRN where both $x^+$ and $x^-$ count the number of molecules of species $X^+$ and $X^-$.
+The species set is $\mathcal{S}=\{1,\ldots,d,N=d+1\}$ corresponding to the species symbols $X_1^+,\ldots,X_d^+$ and $Y^+$.
 Following \cite{Vasic}, RReLU neural networks can be expressed as a noncompetitive CRN using for all $i \in \{1,...,d\}$, the reactions:

 when $w_i >0 $, and